 And their mother’s aching bones that carried the weight of never being

-After Ms Smith, grade 12 student Hyunsuh (Irene) Kim took the front of the room.
-Shocking us with an image another student artist had shared at IASAS Art, she then showed how great artists get their inspiration from a range of places, including common expressions like “eat your heart out”, social problems like pollution, and by simply copying each other.
+After Ms. Smith, Hyunsuh (Irene) Kim took the front of the room.
+Shocking us with an image another student artist had shared at IASAS Art, she then showed how great artists get their inspiration from a range of places, including common expressions like “eat your heart out,” social problems like pollution, and by simply copying each other.
 To convince us that one idea can lead to another, Irene had us smell different sachets of scents, then choose colors, draw shapes, create sounds and even come up with a move, or a dance, that was stimulated by the smell.

 “Artist tell us their personal stories through the art, but it can sometimes be others’ story or meaningless.
-Art is beautiful that it can be interpreted different ways ” – Claudia Mak
+Art is beautiful that it can be interpreted different ways.”

 “I consider myself to be least creative, but I believe that from my childhood, I have created and enjoyed art and danced in event days, so it tells me that I have that hidden creativeness.” — Asit Meswani

-The highlights were originally written by Yuna Kim and edited by Amit Khanna .
+The highlights were originally written by Yuna Kim and have been edited by Amit Khanna and Lane Graciano.